Understanding the SPACE framework and metrics

 Workshops or training sessions can be conducted to educate team members about the importance of SPACE metrics and how each can contribute.
 Encourage open discussions about these metrics in team meetings and decision-making processes.

-Use metrics as a tool to track progress and identify areas of improvement rather than a means of punishment for individual developers.
+Use metrics to track progress and identify areas for improvement rather than as a means of punishing individual developers.
 Regularly seek feedback from the team on the tools, metrics, and goals.
 Be prepared to adjust the tools, metrics, and goals as the organization evolves.

 What comes after SPACE metrics?